DavidWAbrahams/MachineBall/README.md

 Use public baseball data to train machine learning models.
 Baseball has just about the richest data set of any sport.
 Thousands of games are played per year and each one is [documented play-by play for free](https://www.retrosheet.org/game.htm) going back to 1919.
 But the data are trapped in a [fairly painful file format](https://www.retrosheet.org/eventfile.htm).
 For example, can you (or your ML project) understand the input "play,4,0,harpb001,22,BBFSFX,FC5/G5.3XH(52)"?
 This project converts the data into a format that you may find more useful for machine learning purposes.
 Specifically, it parses each game into a training sample that consists of:
 1. A list containing the stats of every player in the game (snapshotted before the game began).
 Each player is marked visiting team (0) or home team (1).
-2. The final score of the game in the form [visiting team score, home team score]
+2. The final score of the game.

 An example Keras model is provided that achieves >66% accuracy predicting game winners (on heldout test data) (given 3 years of training data).
 This compares favorably with [Vegas odds, which pick the winning team only ~58% of the time](https://www.oddsshark.com/sports-betting/which-sport-do-betting-underdogs-win-most-often).
 But take this performance with some skepticism, because the model has access to some unknowable data: the exact list of players who will participate in a game.
 So its performance would suffer in the real world, where we would have to guess who is injured and who will actually play.